Yok4ai/SAP-1-Computer-Architecture/README.md

 # SAP-1-Computer-Architecture
-In this project, I together with a group of people implement a SAP-1 computer using Logisim.
+In this project, I together with a group of people implement a Simple as Possible (SAP) computer using Logisim.